Sunny With a High Near 87

 Today

 Sunny, with a high near 87.
-Breezy, with a west wind 10 to 20 mph, with gusts as high as 25 mph.
+Breezy, with a southwest wind 5 to 10 mph becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Tonight

-Mostly clear, with a low around 54.
-Breezy, with a west northwest wind 11 to 16 mph becoming west 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+Mostly clear, with a low around 56.
+Breezy, with a north northwest wind 12 to 17 mph becoming east northeast 5 to 10 mph after midnight.

 Thursday

 Sunny, with a high near 86.
-Breezy, with a south wind 5 to 10 mph becoming west 18 to 23 mph in the morning.
-Winds could gust as high as 36 mph.
+Breezy, with a west northwest wind 8 to 13 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 26 mph.

 Thursday Night

-Mostly clear, with a low around 52.
-Breezy, with a west northwest wind 18 to 23 mph becoming northwest 7 to 12 mph after midnight.
-Winds could gust as high as 34 mph.
+Clear, with a low around 52.
+Breezy, with a west northwest wind 16 to 21 mph becoming west 6 to 11 mph after midnight.

 Friday

 Sunny, with a high near 83.
-Breezy, with a southwest wind 6 to 11 mph becoming west northwest 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Breezy, with a south wind 6 to 11 mph becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 26 mph.

 Friday Night